net-lisias-kspu/ContractConfigurator/2-Parameters/1-Vessel Parameters/3-Vessel History/VisitWaypoint Parameter.md

     name = VisitWaypoint
     type = VisitWaypoint

-    // The index (0-based) in the WaypointGenerator behaviour of the waypoint we
+    // The index (0-based) in the <a href="WaypointGenerator-Behaviour">WaypointGenerator</a> behaviour of the waypoint we
     // wish to reference.
     //
     // Type:      int